Icenium/icenium-cli/docs/man_pages/screenbuilder/add-about.md

 ### Attributes

-* `<File Path>` is the absolute or relative file path to a `JSON` file which contains configuration information about your project.
-The file must comply with the JSON specification described in detail [here](http://docs.telerik.com/platform/appbuilder/creating-your-project/screen-builder-automation#add-about).
+* `<File Path>` is the absolute or relative file path to a `JSON` file which contains configuration information about your project.<% if(isHtml) { %> The file must comply with the JSON specification described in detail [here](http://docs.telerik.com/platform/appbuilder/creating-your-project/screen-builder-automation#add-about).<% } %>

 <% if(isHtml) { %>
 ### Prerequisites